AilinKid/naivedb/README.md

 ./naivedb --addr "127.0.0.1:4000" --config ./naivedb.toml
 ```

-Why this project?
+## Why this project?

-1: just build every fantastic thing from the earth, comment every detail, lighting the followers.
+- 1: just build every fantastic thing from the earth, comment every detail, lighting the followers.

-2: it's not a commercial project, it's open sourced for learning, communicating and test environment of paper experiment.
+- 2: it's not a commercial project, it's open sourced for learning, communicating and
+  verification  environment of ideas.